uadmin/uadmin-docs/_build/html/_sources/api/basic_functions.rst.txt

 .. code-block:: go

     func main() {
-        // NOTE: This code works only on first build. uadmin.FavIcon = "/static/custom/favicon.ico"
+        // NOTE: This code works only if database does not exist yet. uadmin.FavIcon = "/static/custom/favicon.ico"

         // ----- IF YOU RUN YOUR APPLICATION AGAIN, DO THIS BELOW -----